Date of Birth: July 22, 1998

 prevailed in a thrilling renewal.
 Donnacha's brother Joseph trained Latrobe

-which beat horses trained by Aidan O'Brien into second, third, fourth and fifth
+which beat horses trained by their father Aidan into second, third, fourth and fifth

 Donnacha reached yet another milestone when he rode 100